hulyak/react-tutorial/docs/doc4.md

 We will create a Food Recipe app, we will fetch data from an API and we will use both `useState` and `useEffect` hooks.

 First, create a new file under `src > components` and name it `FoodRecipe.js`.
-To be able to get a response for search queries, we need an `APP ID`, and an `APP KEY`.
+To be able to get a response for search queries, we need an `APP ID` and an `APP KEY`.

 ## How Can I Fetch Data?